- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 If you or a loved one are struggling with an eating disorder, it may feel like there's no way out.
 These conditions impact not just physical health but mental and emotional well-being, which can make reaching out for help feel difficult or even impossible.
 But finding help is, thankfully, easier than it may seem.
 In Seattle, there are numerous options available for those struggling.

-Center for Discovery Tacoma
+Center for Discovery Edmonds

-1231 116th Ave NE, Ste 350, Bellevue, WA, 98004Center for Discovery Edmonds
+1231 116th Ave NE, Ste 350, Bellevue, WA, 98004Center for Discovery Tacoma

 In some cases, additional or more specific treatment may be needed to help with co-occurring mental health conditions or other medical complications.
 In Seattle, you can seek out care from these eating disorder clinics.